Ethics Bowl Basics

 The Regional Bowls are organized thus:

-• There are two teams and two questions per round
+• The competition is divided into rounds, with two teams and two cases per round

 • Coin flip to see which team goes first